oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 To accept payments in OroCommerce, you need to configure your PayPal Manager Account using the following steps:

-* Enable secure token and silent post
+* Enable secure token and silent post.
-* Enable reference transactions
+* Enable reference transactions.
-* Disable fraud protection for test environments
+* Disable fraud protection for test environments.
-* Enable fraud protection for production environments
+* Enable fraud protection for production environments.

 Enable Secure Token and Silent Post
 """""""""""""""""""""""""""""""""""